-This study estimates a bivariate GARCH-M system for credit spread and consumption growth to test its hypothesis.
-This framework allows the paper to simultaneously estimate equations for the means of the credit spread and consumption growth that include the conditional variance of both series as regressors, along with the time-varying residual covariance matrix.
+We estimate a bivariate GARCH-M system for credit spread and consumption growth to test our hypothesis.
+This framework allows us to simultaneously estimate equations for the means of the credit spread and consumption growth that include the conditional variance of both series as regressors, along with the time-varying residual covariance matrix.

 This multivariate GARCH model can be parameterized in different ways.
-This study chooses to use the classic BEKK specification of Enger and Kroner (1995).
+We choose to use the classic BEKK specification of Enger and Kroner (1995).
 The BEKK specification reduces the parameter dimension of the original VECH model through certain identification assumptions.
 Besides, there are other ways to parameterize the bivariate GARCH system, for instance, the DCC model of Engle (2002) and Engel and Sheppard (2001), and the DECO model of Engle and Kelly (2009).
-Each of these newer models reduces the parameter dimension of the earlier ones.
-These newer specifications, however, require certain restrictions on parameter space, and these restrictions should be tested ex-ante.
+Each of these newer models reduce the parameter dimension of the earlier ones.
+These newer specifications, however, require certain restrictions on parameter space, and these restrictions should be tested ex ante.
 For example, the DCC model requires testing the dynamic correlation structure.
-This paper avoids this issue by using relatively general specifications.
+We avoid this issue by using relatively general specifications.

 Let y_t represent the credit spread at time t, with $c_t = \log\left(\frac{c_t}{c{t-1}}\right) \times 100$ being the consumption growth.
-This paper models y_t and c_t as a VAR (1) system.
-It is necessary to rule out the possibility that y_t and c_t contain unit roots before estimating them as a VAR system.
-The hypothesis is tested within the following bivariate GARCH-M framework:
+We model y_t and c_t as a VAR (1) system.
+We have to rule out the possibility that y_t and c_t contain unit roots before we estimate them as a VAR system.
+We test our hypothesis within the following bivariate GARCH-M framework: